 The father—and acting legend—he refers to, is Béla Ferenc Dezsõ Blaskó, a.k.a.
 Bela Lugosi (1882-1956), formerly a stage actor who first appeared before the camera in his native Austria-Hungary exactly one hundred years ago and who, a decade after his arrival in the US 1920), made film history when playing the title role in Universal’s groundbreaking screen classic “Dracula” (1931), directed by Todd Browning.

-The film launched the studio’s series of horror films in February 1931, and when later that year “Frankenstein” starring Boris Karloff was released, Universal with then 22-year-old studio head Carl Laemmle, Jr., put itself further on the map: the ‘Universal Monsters’ with Bela Lugosi, Boris Karloff and Lon Chaney, Jr., became both a trademark and a landmark in the early sound cinematic landscape of the 1930s.
+The film launched the studio’s series of horror films in February 1931, and when later that year “Frankenstein” starring Boris Karloff was released, Universal with then 22-year-old studio head Carl Laemmle, Jr., put itself further on the map, as the ‘Universal Monsters’ with Bela Lugosi, Boris Karloff and Lon Chaney, Jr., became both a trademark and a landmark in the early sound cinematic landscape of the 1930s.

 Bela Lugosi worked as a stage and screen actor in his native country (where he worked with director Mihály Kertése who later became Michael Curtiz), before moving to Berlin and finally making his way to America to work as an actor on stage and screen on the East Coast.
 A decade later he played Count Dracula before the camera, a role he would always be identified with.

 I met his son Bela Lugosi, Jr. (b.
 1938) for an interview at his downtown LA office near Pershing Square about nine years ago.
 Then a 70-year-old lawyer—a reserved, very kind and highly intelligent gentleman—he generously took the time to talk about his father and about growing up as the son of a celebrity in the film community.